Invest in strategy before technology

 There is no doubt that marketing departments around the world are challenged.

-With a significant cut in the budgets one has to think differently.
-It is therefore a bit surprising that one of the top priorities is to continue or increase investments in technology to gain more value when many times there is no control over the strategy behind the technology.
+With a significant cut in the budget, one has to think differently.
+It is, therefore, a bit surprising that one of the top priorities is to continue or increase investments in technology to gain more value when, many times, there is no control over the strategy behind the technology.